eomereu/cheatsheets/HTML.md

 - `<br>` tag is a break line tag, which passes you to the next line

+- `<hr>` tag adds a horizontal line on the page.
+No closing tags etc.

 - We don't need a closing tag for `<img>`, `<br>` attributes.

 - `<!-- This is a comment -->`